 Tacoma Rainiers Game Notes: at OKC (5:05 p.m.
 PT)

 K-LEW KRUSHED: Tacoma OF/DH Kyle Lewis entered this 12-game road trip as the reigning PCL Player of The Week for the period of August 30 through September 4.
 In five home games against Sacramento, Lewis batted .467 (7-for-15, 3 HR, 7 RBI, 7 runs) with a 1.667 OPS (.600/1.067).
 His Bonds-like OBP included five walks in 20 plate appearances during the series.
-With a single and walk yesterday, Lewis has reached base safely in 10 consecutive games.
+With a walk and a run yesterday, Lewis has reached base safely in 11 consecutive games.

 WHITE, OUT: After another homer on Saturday in the 10-5 win over Sacramento at Cheney Stadium (two-run), Tacoma first baseman Evan White has gone deep seven times in 18 games dating to August 10.
 His OPS is .998 in that span (73 PA) while slugging .656...15 RBI...12 runs scored.
 White is 16-for-64 (.250, 8 BB) during this stretch, with 12 of those hits going for extra bases (five doubles).

-BARRELED KELENIC: In 77 games this season with Tacoma, outfielder Jarred Kelenic has 89 hits (.282 AVG).
-46 of those knocks have gone for extra bases (15 HR, 3 triples), a staggering 51.7% of his Triple-A hit total this season (.532 SLG, .884 OPS).
-Kelenic's 28 doubles lead the Rainiers and are tied for fourth-most in the PCL.
+BARRELED KELENIC: In 78 games this season with Tacoma, outfielder Jarred Kelenic has 90 hits (.281 AVG).
+46 of those knocks have gone for extra bases (15 HR, 3 triples), a staggering 51.1% of his Triple-A hit total this season (.528 SLG, .881 OPS).
+Kelenic's 28 doubles lead the Rainiers and are tied for fifth-most in the PCL.
 His 46 XBH rank 10th in the league despite not joining Tacoma until mid-May.
+His slugging percentage is seventh-best in the PCL.

 BIG WILLY STYLE: Since right-handed reliever Taylor Williams joined the Mariners org for a second time from San Francisco/Sacramento on July 22, he's worked 15 scoreless outings in 16 for Tacoma: 17.1 IP, 14 H (.230 BAA), 2 ER (1.04) with four walks and 19 strikeouts.
 His strikeout rate is 28.4% (67 batters faced).

-THE O'B RELIEVER: Rainiers RHP Riley O'Brien (Seattle-born, Shorewood High School) has struck out 37% of batters faced over his last eight appearances (11.1 IP); he's K'd 17 of the last 46 hitters he's faced.
+SMOOTH OP-R-ATORS: The Rainiers have committed the fewest errors in Triple-A entering today's action (66), 11 fewer than second place Reno (77).
+Tacoma is equal with Nashville of the International League (67 E) with a .986 fielding percentage, to lead the level.

-SMOOTH OP-R-ATORS: The Rainiers have committed the fewest errors in Triple-A entering today's action (66), 10 fewer than second place Reno (76).
-Tacoma is equal with Nashville (IL, 67 E) for the top fielding percentage in Triple-A, .986.
+The dandy defense is organization-wide; the Mariners have the fewest defensive miscues in MLB (53, .989)- four fewer than St. Louis.

 (R)EUNIONS: Tacoma manager Tim Federowicz was an active player as recently as last season, finishing his career by splitting 2021 between the U.S. Olympic Team's silver medal-winning effort in Tokyo and the OKC Dodgers (25 GP).
 In Oklahoma City, Federowicz played for Travis Barbary, who remains the manager.
 Federowicz debuted as a Major Leaguer for the Dodgers in 2011, the first seven games of 163 career in MLB, after being traded by Boston to Los Angeles at the deadline that season while at Double-A.